 “Heroic purpose cannot be found in grandiosity.”

 That quest of resistance, restraint, and surrender is not merely about piety or avoiding sin.
 This is the moment when heaven and earth come near as Jesus assumes the mantle of the Son of G-d, and it is a moment that foreshadows and speaks to our own wilderness seasons—including the present desert-wandering we face collectively.

-I have felt much distress in this current desert season.
+I have felt much grief in this current desert season.
+We continue to face acute, chronic, and enduring threats that make this Lenten season feel like a true wilderness for many.
+COVID has caused us to live in isolation from one another.
+The chronic struggles of political strife have driven a wedge through the middle of our nation, and created communities of contentiousness.
+The enduring pain of colorism has made itself undeniably present, expressed in the fears of white bodies and the continued threat against yellow, brown, black, and Native bodies.
 The wilderness we have entered is fragmented, devoid of trust, and drained of spiritual vitality.
 It is a place of scarcity, not one of abundance—a place where it is all too easy to hear those familiar temptations: You’re hungry?
 Consume without thought, without rest.
 You feel out of control?
 Grasp for power now—fight for your place at the top.
 You claim to belong to God?
 Make Him act on your behalf.

 Featured art: Temptation of Christ by Ilya Repin